stakater/tronador-docs/content/config_file.md

 # Config File

-The Tronador config file should contain configuration elements for the `Environment` CR in yaml format.
+The Tronador config file should contain configuration elements for the `Environment` CR in `YAML` format.
 The config file will be used in conjunction with the `create-environment` cluster task to automatically create an `Environment` CR in the cluster.

 ```yaml
 application: